lart-bangor/research-assistant/docs/source/users/research-task-agt.rst

       New AGT file ZhoEng_Eng_SG

 It is not mandatory to include English as one of the languages on the “English – generic” AGT version.
-For example, if you are a dialectologist who requires a VGT to study Ulster Scots and Irish in Northern Ireland, you would call your file :file:`[ScoGle_Eng_GB]` and apply the changes to versionName and VersionID as above.
+For example, if you are a dialectologist who requires a VGT to study Ulster Scots and Irish in Northern Ireland, you would call your file :file:`[ScoGle_Eng_GB]` and apply the changes to version_name and version_id as above.

 .. note::
     Note that the third label in the file name :file:`[ScoGle_Eng_GB]` remains “Eng”, as this refers to the language in which the AGT is presented, which in this case is still English.

-Seeing as no language names are mentioned anywhere in the AGT, the only other component where the languages you choose to study are important is the recordings you load onto the AGT (see :ref:`recordings-agt` for more details).
-Everything else can remain the same as in the “English – generic” version.
+Seeing as no language names are mentioned anywhere in the AGT, the only other component where the languages you choose to study are important is the recordings you load onto the AGT (see :ref:`recordings-agt` for more details). verything else can remain the same as in the “English – generic” version.